Graylog2/documentation/pages/integrations/output_framework/output_google_bigquery.rst

 - ``Table``
    - Output BigQuery Table
 - ``Excluded Fields``
-   - A comma-separated list of fields that will be used as filter which fields are sent to BigQuery
+   - A comma-separated list of fields that will be filtered out when data is sent to BigQuery
 - ``Credentials File Location``
    - Path to the Service Account credentials file